Below are some commonly-asked questions about KnowBe4's ADI feature. If you don't see the answer you need, submit a ticket to our support team.

 - What would be the advantage of AD integration with the KnowBe4 console?

-- What is our encryption method for the data that gets transferred between the ADI tool and KnowBe4 servers?
+- What is our encryption method for the data that gets transferred between the ADI tool and KnowBe4 servers, and how is my user data protected on your servers?

 - What is the purpose of 'Test mode' and when should I turn it off?